 The lingering tensions turned into a spark in early 1835 and eventually into a full-blown revolution by the end of the year.

-Timeline and Dates of the 1836 Texas Revolution
+Timeline of the 1836 Texas Revolution

 1824: The Mexican Constitution establishes a federal republic.
 Due to low populations, Texas is combined with the nearby province of Coahuila to form Coahuila y Tejas.